apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/testing.md

 Some tests rely on the presence of existing public datasets available on Amazon S3.
 You may find a number of these in `org.apache.hadoop.fs.s3a.test.PublicDatasetTestUtils`.

-When testing against an endpoint which is not part of Amazon S3's commercial partition (`aws`) such as third-party implementations or AWS's China regions, you should replace these configurations with an empty space (` `) to disable the tests or an existing path in your object store that supports these tests.
+When testing against an endpoint which is not part of Amazon S3's standard commercial partition (`aws`) such as third-party implementations or AWS's China regions, you should replace these configurations with an empty space (` `) to disable the tests or an existing path in your object store that supports these tests.